pupsresearchlab/pups.github.io/_pages/pups.md

 ---

 <h2>People in PUPS</h2>
 Currently seeking students (Masters and PhD Students) to start in Fall 2024.
 In particular, if you are interested in research on human-centered design of privacy-preserving machine learning, consider applying.
 Projects in this group include human-computer interaction (HCI) studies as well as the design and evaluation of privacy-preserving machine learning protocols.

+Application instructions for the University of Alberta graduate sutdies program can be found [here](https://www.ualberta.ca/computing-science/graduate-studies/programs-and-admissions/applications-and-admissions/index.html)

 <h2>Practical Usable Privacy and Security</h2>